NiYuan224/draft-ni-wimse-ai-agent-identity/draft-ni-wimse-ai-agent-identity.md

 * Interaction: When an agent accesses another agent or a service across organizational boundaries, authentication is necessary to ensure the request is from a valid entity, as illustrated in A2A protocol{{A2A-SPEC}} and WIMSE architecture{{I-D.ietf-wimse-arch-06}}.
 A dual-identity credential carries a organizational approval, which provides a strong basis for trust, ensuring both Accountability and Traceability for all cross-organization interactions.

 ## Issuance Models
-Identity binding can be intergrated into the WIMSE workflow in several ways, depending on the interaction path of the owner with the agent, server, and proxy.
+Identity binding can be intergrated into the WIMSE workflow in several ways. we introduce the following three models according to the mediation point where the agent's identity and organizational authority are cryptographically bound.

 ### Agent-Mediated (Owner-Pre-Signed)
 In this model, the owner acts as a local offline endoser, which provides a signature on the Agent's request before it is submitted to the proxy.
 The identity binding phase, consisting of the following two steps, is added prior to the standard issuance flow defined in Figure 1: